LGBTQ+ Founded & Owned Brands That Give Back In More Ways Than Just Donating — Shop Now

 Pals Socks

-Founder and Creative Director Hannah Lavon created the brand Pals Socks to inspire children and adults alike that "we don't have to match to be friends".
-Each pair of socks are matched perfectly together — but look completely different!
+Founder and Creative Director Hannah Lavon created the brand Pals Socks to inspire children and adults alike that "we don't have to match to be friends."
+Each pair of socks is matched perfectly together — but looks completely different!
 The adorably imaginative sock designs teach kids how all walks of life can be friends — even if they have their own unique appearance.

 So Gay Rosé